0dot0repeating/dakka/README.md

         need this for the custom monsters to work properly.
 Load this instead of `dakka_scythe2.wad`.
 You still need `dakka_zdoom.wad`.

-- **Colourful Hell (`dakka_colorfulhell.wad`):** This adds the Colourful Hell enemies to the score system, so that loading Dakka and Colourful Hell together doesn't result in every map giving you score rewards every 5000 points.

-    This compatibility patch is completely unnecessary in GZDoom.
-It has no ZDoom equivalent, because Colourful Hell doesn't work in ZDoom.

 To use any of these addons, download them from the `addons/` directory (use the "Raw" button), and load the mods in this order: